JaqiKal/pixavibe-api/README.md

 - **Fields**: Basic structure includes a name field and a relationship to posts.
 - **Functionality**: Tags posts with hashtags for improved organization and search.
 - **Impact**: (Despite current issues) Aims to enhance content discoverability through tagging, making it easier for users to find related content.
-- **Current Issues**: Users can add hashtags, but there are issues with updating, deleting, and searching hashtags.
+- **Current Issues**: Users can add hashtags, but there are issues with updating, deleting, and searching hashtags, see [BUG#68](https://github.com/JaqiKal/pixavibe-frontend/issues/68).

 ### Comment Model
 - **Fields**: `id`, `owner`, `post_`, `content`, `created_at`, `updated_at`